Prince-Ra/ACC-Repo/README.md

 # ACC-Repo
 This project is an Adaptive Cruise Control (ACC) system simulation developed using MATLAB/Simulink and the Automated Driving Toolbox.
 The simulation models a vehicle's ACC system, which automatically adjusts the car's speed to maintain a safe distance from the vehicle ahead.

+If you encounter any issues while running the project, please ensure you are using MATLAB 2024a.